ZainaR-20/LifePaws/README.md

-# LifePaws
-The program provides a virtual pet so users can experience pet ownership without real-life costs or restrictions.
-It includes interactive care tasks such as feeding, playing, and cleaning to help users practice responsibility while building an emotional connection through the pet’s moods and reactions.
 # LifePaws 🐾

 LifePaws is a browser-based virtual pet simulator designed to teach real-life pet care habits through gameplay.
 Players adopt and customize a pet, manage health-related stats, budget money for care, play mini-games, and build long-term responsibility skills.